mrazza/fujitsu-ar-reg1u/README.md

 28C60008087F900C02800000000004F6
 ```

+#### Timer Function
+This remote also supports timer functions.
+I suspect these are encoded in the long string of zeros before the checksum but have not bothered reverse engineering this functionality.

 ### Action Commands
 These commands are 56 bits in length.
 I have not been as successful divining the meaning of the individual bits in these commands; however, given that they perform a single action without any configuration, a look-up table is as good as constructing the commands yourself.